Bangkit-Capstone-Project-C242-PS363/architecture/README.md

 #### for linux users

-Linux users are used to read the documentation, right? :D. so I will not provide the command here.
+Linux users are used to read a lot of documentations, right? :D. so I will not provide the command here.

 ### mount bucket